Oakridge, Oregon

 Oakridge is a city in Lane County, Oregon, United States.
 The population was 3,205 as of the 2010 census.
 It is located east of Westfir on Oregon Route 58, about 40 mi east of Eugene and 150 mi southeast of Portland.
 Surrounded by the Willamette National Forest and the Cascade Range, Oakridge is popular with outdoor enthusiasts for its hiking, mountain biking, wildflowers, fly fishing, birding, watersports, and the nearby Willamette Pass Resort.

 The city was originally a community called "Hazeldell", and its post office was established on July 26, 1888.
 When a station on the Southern Pacific Railroad opened in May 1912, it was named "Oak Ridge" by a railroad executive for the surrounding topography, and on July 19 of that year the name was changed to be spelled as a single word.

-The economy of Oakridge and nearby Westfir is centered on recreation.
+The economy of Oakridge and that of nearby Westfir is centered on recreation.
 Since the lumber mills closed in the 1980s, the economy has been transitioning, with a new general store opening in 2010, a bakery in 2011, and a brewery and mercantile.